dogweather/forkful/content/en/javascript/data-formats-and-serialization/working-with-xml.md

   \ using code.
 Programmers do it because XML is widely used for configuration files,\u2026"
 lastmod: '2024-03-13T22:45:00.456065-06:00'
 model: gpt-4-1106-preview
-summary: "Working with XML means parsing, manipulating, and producing XML content\
+summary: Working with XML means parsing, manipulating, and producing XML content using code.
-  \ using code.
-Programmers do it because XML is widely used for configuration files,\u2026"
 title: Working with XML
 weight: 40
 ---